• Home |

 UpClick has also has monitors which will alert the merchants when license keys are running low.
 The list can be copy-pasted from any format (ex.
 Excel) and has to contain each separate key on a different line (linefeed separator).

-For more information, please refer to the Notification and Alerts section. - merchant managed: no license will be delivered by UpClick.
+For more information, please refer to the Notification and Alerts section.

 The Notification Services and other tracking options (Pixel URL) the merchants can be used to notify the merchant on each transaction.
 In this case, a license key can be delivered by the merchant himself, upon reception of this notifications.

-This approach can be applied in the situations of a complex DRM when the keys are generated on the fly, based on the order information or when the merchant has a separate back-office, sending eventually other emails to customers (support portal, etc.). - merchant CRM service: UpClick will connect to your own CRM service to retrieve the license key and deliver it to the customer.
+This approach can be applied in the situations of a complex DRM when the keys are generated on the fly, based on the order information or when the merchant has a separate back-office, sending eventually other emails to customers (support portal, etc.).

 For this scenario you will be required to provide your License CRM Service URL (max 400 characters).